j-d-carmichael/boats/README.md

   ...
 ```

+### Init
+Want to just see a demo up and running on your machine with no real effort...
+You can initialize a project via the init command.
+The net result will be:
+ - Swagger2.0 or OpenAPI3 example files injected into your current project within a folder named src
+ - Build scripts for JSON and YAML added to your package.json file for CLI use.

 ### Validation
 Content is validated using swagger-parser; the validator automatically detects the OA version.
 Errors are output to the console.